 Fertilize, Water, and Till (before the first snow!)

 Last call!
-Give your perennial fruits and veggies one last drink/feed before the first big freeze.
+Give your perennial fruits and vegetables one last drink/feed before the first big freeze.
 If your soil is compacted or needs to be supplemented, November is a great month to layer some compost onto the soil and turn it over.
 You can also correct any pH or acidity issues by adding the necessary supplements into your soil now.

 Prune ‘Em If You Got ‘Em

 Break out your best Edward Scissorhands impression!
 November gardening includes lots of pruning.
-If you have deciduous fruit trees or shrubs, then now is the time to cut those babies back a bit.
-Pruning can look different for each type of fruit, so read up on best methods for each one.
+If you have deciduous fruit trees or shrubs, now is the time to cut those babies back a bit.
+Pruning can look different for each type of fruit, so read up on the best methods for each one.